-“Though most people don’t know it, grass-fed butter carries many of the same health benefits as coconut oil and makes for a good alternative,” explains Cassie Bjork, RD, LD of Healthy Simple Life.
+“Though most people don’t know it, grass-fed butter carries many of the same health benefits of coconut oil and makes for a good alternative,” explains Cassie Bjork, RD, LD of Healthy Simple Life.
 If you’re raising an eyebrow at her suggestion, we understand why.
 For years the belief was that butter was a dietary bad guy because of its high saturated fat content, but Bjork says that “we now know that the fat in butter is not linked to heart disease.”

 Still on the fence?
 Read on to learn more about how butter stacks up to its trendy tropical rival.

 Your body needs fat to heal scrapes, keep your metabolism humming and your brain cells firing—and both butter and coconut oil fit the bill, says Bjork.
-The primary difference between butter and coconut oil is the types of fats they carry.
+The primary difference between the benefits of butter and benefits of coconut oil is the types of fats they carry.
 While butter (1 tbsp, 102 calories, 11 g fat, 7 g saturated fat) is an excellent source of cancer-fighting conjugated linoleic acid, coconut oil (1 tbsp, 117 calories, 13 g fat, 11 saturated fat) is rich in the medium-chain saturated fat lauric acid, which converts into energy more easily than other types of fat, ultimately aiding weight loss.

 FLAVOR & USE